 - (5) Auditors and public housing authorities must follow the requirements of Guidelines on Reporting and Attestation Requirements of Uniform Financial Reporting Standards (UFRS) for Public Housing Authorities Not-for-Profit Multifamily Program Participants and their Independent Accountants, which is available on the U. S. Department of Housing and Urban Development website under a search for UFRS.
-Additional administrative issues related to the audit of public housing authorities follow. - (a) Housing authority audit contracts must include the cost of the audit firm's SAS 119 opinion on the Financial Data Schedule (FDS).
-The PHA must electronically submit a final approved FDS based on the audited financial statements no later than 9 months after the PHA's fiscal year end.
-The auditor must: - electronically report on his comparison of the electronic FDS submission in the REAC staging data base through the use of an ID and password; - (ii) include a hard copy of the FDS in the audit report; - (iii) render a SAS 119 opinion on the FDS; and - (iv) explain in the notes any material differences between the FDS and the financial statements. - (b) The audit must include this separate attestation engagement.
-The preparation and submission cost for this HUD requirement must be included in the audit contract. - The IPA shall consider whether any fee accountant used by the housing authority is a service organization according to the criteria of SAS 70.
-The IPA shall follow applicable guidance at SAS AU 324 regarding service organizations. - (c) The IPA shall provide the Housing Authority with an itemized cost breakdown by program area for audit services rendered in conjunction with the Housing Authority. - (6) Single Audit Reporting Issue:
+Additional administrative issues related to the audit of public housing authorities follow. - (a) Housing authority audit contracts must include the cost of the audit firm's SAS 119 (AU-C 725) opinion on the Financial Data Schedule (FDS).
+The public housing authority must electronically submit a final approved FDS based on the audited financial statements no later than nine (9) months after the PHA's fiscal year end.
+The auditor must: - (i) electronically report on his comparison of the electronic FDS submission in the REAC staging data base through the use of an ID and password; - (ii) include a hard copy of the FDS in the audit report; - (iii) render a SAS 119 (AU-C 725) opinion on the FDS; and - (iv) explain in the notes any material differences between the FDS and the financial statements. - (b) The audit must include this separate attestation engagement.
+The preparation and submission cost for this HUD requirement must be included in the audit contract.

+The IPA shall consider whether any fee accountant used by the housing authority is a service organization.
+The IPA shall follow applicable guidance at AU-C 402 regarding service organizations.

+- (c) The IPA shall provide the Housing Authority with an itemized cost breakdown by program area for audit services rendered in conjunction with the Housing Authority. - (6) Single Audit Reporting Issue:

 If a Single Audit is performed on the separate audit report for the public housing authority, including the housing authority Schedule of Expenditures of Federal Awards, then the housing authority federal funds do not need to be subjected a second time to a Single Audit during the Single Audit of the primary government.
 In this situation the housing authority federal expenditures do not need to be included in the primary government's Schedule of Expenditures of Federal Awards.
-See Paragraph 6.17 of the AICPA Audit Guide, Government Auditing Standards and Circular A-133 Audits for more information regarding this issue.
+See Paragraphs 6.17 and 13.38 of the AICPA Audit Guide, Government Auditing Standards and Circular A-133 Audits for more information regarding this issue.